minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 SQL> exit
 Disconnected from Oracle Database 19c Enterprise Edition Release 19.0.0.0.0 - Production Version 19.7.0.0.0
-[oracle@adgstudent1 ~]$
+[oracle@primary ~]$
 ```

 ## Step 3: Switchover to the Cloud

 At any time, you can manually execute a Data Guard switchover (planned event) or failover (unplanned event).
 Customers may also choose to automate Data Guard failover by configuring Fast-Start failover.
-Switchover and failover reverse the roles of the databases in a Data Guard configuration – the standby in the cloud becomes primary and the original on-premise primary becomes a standby database.
+Switchover and failover reverse the roles of the databases in a Data Guard configuration – the standby database becomes primary and the original primary becomes the standby database.
 Refer to Oracle MAA Best Practices for additional information on Data Guard role transitions.

 Switchovers are always a planned event that guarantees no data is lost.
 To execute a switchover, perform the following in Data Guard Broker